jaredly/j3/Roadmap.md

 Namely, we need to be able to define instances and type classes.
 So that I can actually verify that things are working.

+OH AUTOCOMPLETE

+ALSO WHAT ABOUT SEARCH
+gotta be able to do document search not just relying on the browser.

+IT WOULD BE NICE
+to simplify types for display, by subbing out type aliases.
+What are the changes ... of that being at all fast?
+I guess ...
+I could do it on-demand? might not be the worst could prolly do it for a single type <20ms, but doing it for all hovers would be way too much.

 BUT ALSO
 wouldn't it be nice